elbeicktalat/lets_theme/README.md

 ## Changing Theme Mode

 Now that you have initialized your app as mentioned above.
-It's very easy and straight forward to change your theme modes: **light to dark, dark to light or to system default**.
+It's very easy and straightforward to change your theme modes: **light to dark, dark to light or to system default**.

 ```dart
 // sets theme mode to dark